AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 The font size of labels can be automatically adjusted according to the size of tiles – use {api:anychart.charts.Treemap#labels}labels(){api} with {api: anychart.core.ui.LabelsFactory#adjustFontSize}adjustFontSize(){api} and `true` as a parameter to enable this mode:

 ```
-/* ajust the font size of labels
+/* adjust the font size of labels
 according to the size of tiles */
 chart.labels().adjustFontSize(true);
 ```